WeekendWarrior1/powerpal_ble/README.md

 The Device ID is stored at `59DA0010-12F4-25A6-7D4F-55961DCE4205`.
 It can be retrieved and decoded using:
 - [Python Authentication Retrieval Script](auth_extraction)
-- Or both the [ESPHome Component](#using-the-esphome-component) and the [Arduino Sketch](#using-the-arduino-sketch) will print it out on an established BLE connection to the Powerpal
+- Or both the [ESPHome Component](#using-the-esphome-component) and the [Arduino Sketch](#using-the-arduino-sketch) will print it out after establishing a BLE connection to the Powerpal

 Also see [how to decode both values](#retrieving-and-decoding-cloud-api-key-and-device-id)